 04. The time is now

 05. Know your bottom line

+"Always have a 'below this I walk' number in mind when going into a meeting," says recruitment consultant Ted Leonhardt.
 "If you don't go in with one, in a weak moment you can find yourself agreeing to something you later regret.
 Our brains flick between emotional and rational responses – the rational mind is the slowest part."

 Kaler suggests asking employers to consider writing a pay rise into your contract.
 "They might say: okay, we can pay that when you've delivered X, Y or Z."